-With close to 160 different species, chrysanthemums, or mums, give you plenty of choices for color, sizes and growth habits.
-You can choose from 6-foot tall varieties to those that grow only 1 foot tall and from single, 2-inch flowers to double-form flowers.
+Proper care for mums (Chrysanthemum x morifolium) allows these popular blooms to decorate your flower garden or front steps beautifully.
+Including many species, chrysanthemums, or mums, give you plenty of choices for color, sizes and growth habits.
+You can choose from 3- to 4-foot tall selections to those that grow only 1 foot tall and from single, 2-inch flowers to double-form flowers.
 Mums are usually an easy-care plant, but with attention to care, you can maximize their growth and their hardiness.

-Mum hybrids (Chrysanthemum x grandiflorum) appear in nurseries and grocery stores year-round, but they typically bloom in your yard in late spring or early fall and are generally hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, depending on variety.
-Mums prefer full sun, but will also do well with partial shade.
-They do best with regular watering, about once a week or more in hot weather, and thrive in slightly acidic, rich and well-draining soil.
+Mum hybrids appear in nurseries and grocery stores year-round, but they typically bloom in your yard in late spring or early fall and are generally hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, depending on type.
+Mums prefer full sun but will also do well with partial shade.
+They do best in slightly acidic, rich and well-drained soil.

 For the best blooms and healthiest plants, fertilize your mums with a 15-15-15 multipurpose fertilizer blend, using about 1 pound for each 100 square feet of garden space.
-Feed your plant about every 10 days from spring until the buds begin to show some color.
-Sprinkle the fertilizer lightly around each plant and work it into the soil slightly, and then water the plant well to help the fertilizer reach the mum's roots.
+Fertilize your plant about every 10 days, or according to product-specific label instructions, from spring until the buds begin to show some color.
+Sprinkle the fertilizer lightly around each plant and work it into the soil slightly.
+Water the plant well to help the fertilizer reach the mum's roots.

 Taking Special Care

 Mums produce bigger flowers and more sturdy stalks if you pinch the tips of each stem back throughout the growing season during the spring and summer.
-Stop pinching once you see buds begin to color.
+Stop pinching once you see buds begin to color, generally in midsummer.
 Pinching prevents the plant from becoming leggy, with skinny stalks that tend to fall over.
-Plant potted mums in your garden at any time, where they will revert over time to a fall blooming schedule.
+Plant potted mums in your garden at any time, where they'll revert over time to a fall blooming schedule.
 Divide existing garden plants in early spring as new growth begins or after the plant finishes blooming in the fall.